Moahmmed1900/nudenet_fastapi/README.md

+## NudeNet FastAPI
- ### NudeNet FastAPI helps you censor your images and detect NSFW images.
+Helps you censor your images and detect NSFW images.

 ## Features
 1. Detect gender and any body part. e.g. *female face, belly, feet*